Using this guide What's covered

 Why is the gallbladder removed?

 Your gallbladder is a small pear-shaped sac found under your liver on the right side of your abdomen.
-It stores bile produced by your liver, and then releases it into your bowel to help it break down the fats in your food.
+It stores and concentrates bile produced by your liver, and then releases it into your bowel to help it break down the fats in your food.

 An infection in your gallbladder (cholecystitis) can be treated with antibiotics, but repeated bouts of pain or infection may mean it’s time for surgery.